Skip to content

 Washing your code book cover

-Some developers never comment their code, while others comment too much.
-The former believes that the code should be self-documenting, while the latter has read somewhere that they should always comment their code.
+Some programmers never comment their code, while others comment too much.
+The former believe code should be self-documenting, while the latter have read somewhere that they should comment every line of their code.

 Both are wrong.